Italy earthquake: A country in mourning begins burying the dead

 At yet another camp in Accumoli, Anna Maria Volpetti, 52, said she had been visiting her hometown with her family when the quake hit.

 "We are lucky," she said.
-"The earthquake was brutal.
-It came in waves."
+"The earthquake was brutal."